 What It Does

 Bodymovin exports After Effects compositions as JSON files that play on websites and mobile apps through the Lottie player.
-Instead of rendering video files, you get lightweight animation data that scales to any size without quality loss.
-The exported animations work with SVG, canvas, HTML, and JavaScript renderers, making them ideal for web designers who need responsive motion graphics.
+Instead of rendering video, you get lightweight animation data that scales without quality loss and loads significantly faster than video files.
+The exported animations work with SVG, canvas, HTML, and JavaScript renderers.

-The plugin handles most After Effects elements: shapes (paths, ellipses, rectangles, stars), fills, strokes, gradients, trim paths, masks, solids, images, text layers, and null objects.
-It supports transforms (position, anchor point, rotation, scale, opacity, skew), time remapping, and partial expression support.
-Effects like fill, drop shadow, tint, and tritone work with SVG/HTML renderers.
+The plugin handles most core After Effects elements: shapes, fills, strokes, gradients, trim paths, masks, solids, images, text layers, and null objects.
+Transforms including position, anchor point, rotation, scale, opacity, and skew all translate cleanly.

 Key Features